changesets/changesets/.changeset/olive-ducks-camp.md

 "@changesets/config": patch
 ---

-Snapshot feature is now stable 🥳 All config parameters are grouped under a single property called `snapshot`.
+A possibility to use the calculated version for snapshot releases is now stable 🥳 All snapshot-related config parameters are now grouped under a single config property called `snapshot`.

 To migrate, make sure to update your `config.json`.